-Pumpkins to take over Folsom's Sutter Street on FridayBy: Laura Newell, Features Editor
+Pumpkins to take over Folsom's Sutter Street on FridayBy: Laura Newell, Of the Telegraph

 The Folsom Historic District will again be lit with pumpkins this month for the annual family event down Sutter Street.